 Company Overview: Special Benefits to AAA Members

-AAA Life Insurance is headquartered in Livonia, Michigan.
+AAA Life Insurance Company is headquartered in Livonia, Michigan.
 Although AAA Life isn’t owned directly by the American Automobile Association (AAA), it is owned by some of the largest entities that make up the AAA.
-The company has over $400 million in premiums written, 1.4 million active policies, and has paid over $3 billion in claims paid.
+The company has over $400 million in premiums written, more than 1.5 million active policies, and has paid over $2.9 billion in claims paid.
 AAA Life also has four different types of life insurance and offers certain types of coverage only for AAA members.

 Available Plans: A Decent Cross-Section of Coverage Available